vanpariyar/vanpariyar/README.md

 **vanpariyar/vanpariyar** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:

-- 🔭 I’m currently working on Many projects but Which is usefull to Community.. , Writing Tech Blog At https://vanpariyar.github.io/
+- 🔭 I’m currently working on Many projects but Which is usefull to Community.. , Writing Tech Blog At https://vanpariyar.in

 - 🌱 I’m currently learning How to deal with multiple project